 “The Postal Survey has opened the door to homophobia and vilification being expressed under the guise of legitimate debate.

 “Instead of a legitimate debate, the LGBTI community has had to put up with weeks of destructive commentary which only takes society backwards on the progress which has lead to broader acceptance of LGBTI people in the last 30 years,” she explained.

-The LGBTI Legal Service has received submissions of hate speech from community members as well as using project workers to monitor spaces.
+The LGBTI Legal Service has received examples of hate speech from community members, as well as using project workers to monitor public statements in online spaces.